 Chair, People, Culture and Safety Committee

 Ms Wilson is passionate about innovative leadership and is an experienced Company Director.
-She has held a number of executive positions over two decades, including CEO of a listed entity and has served on a number of independent boards across both the Government and private sectors.
-She currently serves on the boards of ThomsonAdsett, Aviation Australia and TAFE Queensland.
+She has held a number of executive positions over two decades, including CEO of a listed entity and has served on a number of independent boards across Governments, private sectors plus a listed company.
+She currently serves on the boards of Aviation Australia, TAFE Queensland and Wyndy Nook 2020.

-Ms Wilson is a leader at OnTalent, a boutique people and organisational performance focused business, and has been responsible for managing large restructures and developing complex workforce strategies.
-These experiences have been invaluable in enabling Ms Wilson to reflect on sales cultures, global transformations and digital disruptions that continue to challenge both individuals and business.
+Ms Wilson is a shareholder and leader at OnTalent, a boutique people and organisational performance focused business, and has been responsible for managing large restructures, developing complex workforce strategies and supporting executives through change and growth.
+These experiences have been invaluable in enabling Ms Wilson to reflect on sales cultures, global transformations and digital disruptions and leadership generally that continue to challenge both individuals and business.